-A study published by The Lancet, an international medical journal, states that at least 5 billion people across the world do not have access to surgery.1 Their research highlights the importance of expanding access to surgery and anesthesia care through coordinated efforts that grow the surgical workforce and infrastructure, despite cultural and geographic barriers.1 One way this can be achieved is through coordinated training and education efforts.1 The Amsterdam Skills Centre, owned by the University of Amsterdam’s Academic Medical Center (AMC) and Amsterdam University Medical Center (VUmc), aims to address this challenge by providing wet and dry lab training to healthcare professionals across multiple surgical specialties.
+A study published by The Lancet, an international medical journal, states that at least 5 billion people across the world do not have access to surgery.1 Their research highlights the importance of expanding access to surgery and anaesthesia care through coordinated efforts that grow the surgical workforce and infrastructure, despite cultural and geographic barriers.1 One way this can be achieved is through coordinated training and education efforts.1 The Amsterdam Skills Centre, owned by the University of Amsterdam’s Academic Medical Centre (AMC) and Amsterdam University Medical Centre (VUmc), aims to address this challenge by providing wet and dry lab training to healthcare professionals across multiple surgical specialities.

 Tour the Amsterdam Skills Centre

 Since its opening in 2019, more than 5,000 healthcare professionals have been trained each year at the Amsterdam Skills Centre.
 The multi-purpose rooms provide a collaborative space for up to 200 healthcare professionals to receive education and share best practices amongst each other.

 2. Wet and dry labs provide life-like training

 The opportunity for healthcare professionals to train outside hospitals means more efficient use of hospital’s resources and capacity, which allows healthcare facilities to focus on what matters most, the treatment of more patients.
 The centre has two wet and dry labs that can accommodate six surgical stations each, with the option to combine the two labs for larger training events.
 Each lab is fully equipped with Stryker’s latest healthcare solutions and Fix for Life, a cadaveric innovation that provides surgeons with a life-like cadaveric experience.2 It helps prepare residents and surgeons for real-life practice while also reducing trainees’ exposure to pathogens.2